A new shark-themed escape room, called “Escape Extinction: Sharks,” is set to surface at Audubon Aquarium on June 12.

 “The journey begins at the dock of the sleepy fishing community of Port de la Porte as guests board the SS Audubon, an advanced research vessel operated by H.A.R.T.
 (Human Animal Rescue Team).
 Guided by a captain, guests will experience different interactive areas filled with games and puzzles.
 Guests will need to save the sharks, and board the escape pod to complete the mission.
 As the pod returns, guests will learn how to save sharks in their everyday lives.
 The mission will take about an hour, but guests can leave at any time through specially marked exit doors.”

-While each group may have a different experience based on skill levels, the game is designed to challenge both kids and adults.
-However, Audubon says the experience is not recommended for children age 5 and under.
-The experience can accommodate a group of 12 every 15 minutes.
-For groups larger than 12, it is recommended to split into multiple groups.
+The mission is designed to be challenging and fun for all ages.
+Each individual or group may have a different experience based on collective skill level.
+Children under 12 require adult supervision.
+The experience can accommodate a group of 10 every 15 minutes.
+For groups larger than 10, it is recommended to split into multiple groups.

 “As an educator, this is important to me.
 This is a new take on an escape room and it lets families come inside, learn about sharks, play puzzles and games.
 I can’t think of a better way to learn about shark conservation,” Brenda Walkenhorst, director of education projects at Audubon Nature Institute, said.

-Guests do not need to purchase a ticket to the Aquarium to participate in the escape room.
+Guests do not need to purchase a ticket to the Aquarium to participate in Escape Extinction.

 Tickets can be purchased online or at any Audubon Nature Institute ticketing booth.
 Non-members two and up $23.95, members two and up $19.95.